dcarley/coredns/GOVERNANCE.md

   - CoreDNS project artifacts (website, deployments, CI, etc)
   - External plugins
   - Other DNS related processing
-- Must be supported by a Maintainer
+- Must be supported by a Maintainer not associated or affiliated with the author(s) of the sub-projects

 The submission process starts as a Pull Request or Issue on the [coredns/coredns](https://github.com/coredns/coredns) repository with the required information